Doctoral Programme Science & Arts

 • Critical discussion of the state of research

-• the holding of an interview
+• attend an interview

-The documents and papers for the qualitative selection procedure must be submitted in electronic form to the chairperson of the Curriculum Committee or his/her deputy no later than the beginning of the general admission period.
+The documents and papers for the qualitative selection procedure must be submitted in electronic form to the chair of the Curriculum Committee or his/her deputy no later than the beginning of the general admission period.

-A disposition should include the following aspects:
+A project outline should include the following aspects:

 • General considerations on the theoretical foundation as well as on the methodological approach in order to examine the object of research and to be able to answer the research question;